Dial 911 for emergencies only.

 - Descriptions of vehicles involved.

 - Any injuries to yourself or other individuals along with the type of injury if known.

 - Were any weapons involved, and if so, how many and what type.

-Cell Phones: Please be aware that there are areas in the county that send calls to the Kentucky State Police.
+Cell Phones Please be aware that there are areas in the county that send calls to the Kentucky State Police.
 If your cell phone directs you to the Kentucky State Police, tell them you have an emergency in Fayette County and you need to speak to the Lexington Police Department.
-The State Police will connect you immediately.
+They will connect you immediately.

 The call taker will forward your information to a dispatcher who will assign a police unit to your request for assistance.
 Remember, emergency calls take priority and there may be times when patrol officers are extremely busy with priority calls.

 Police Department phone directory

 If you know the specific person or unit you're looking for, you may contact them directly.